ill13/FleetingFortune/ill13/notes.md

+Please do a deep dive on this code.
+We have some features to discuss.

+ Would a game designer who's not a programmer benefit from being able to change this value without touching code?

+Discuss three professional and architecturally appropriate fixes for "Price calculation inconsistency", no code.

-What solution best fits our current architecture?
+What solution best fits our current architecture and is the easiest to both implement and maintain?

-Please walk me through implementing "Command Pattern with Delivery Transaction".
+Please walk me through implementing "Temporal Market Recovery System".
 Create the new function, show me where to add it, and what else to remove / change.
 Do this step by step.

-Please do a deep dive on this code.
-We have some features to discuss.
+GameState needs to be the single source of truth.
+Please walk me through implementing "use GameState correctly".
+What to remove / change.
+Do this step by step.